 How To Get Started With User Behaviour Analytics [+The Best Tools]

-User behaviour analytics show you the actions users take inside your SaaS product.
+User behavior analytics show you the actions users take inside your SaaS product.
 By understanding user actions, you’ll be able to see if users are getting value quickly or if they need help.

-In this post, we’ll go over how to get started with user behaviour analytics and the different types of data and tools for you to consider implementing!
+In this post, we’ll go over how to get started with user behavior analytics and the different types of data and tools for you to consider implementing!

-User behaviour analytics can help you make informed decisions about the product and make improvements.
-For example, if you’ve optimized the marketing funnel to drive lots of users onto the platform but notice low trial to paid conversions – analytics can help determine the required onboarding actions!
+User behavior analytics can help you make informed decisions about the product and make improvements.
+For example, if you’ve optimized the marketing funnel to drive lots of users onto the platform but notice low trial to paid conversions – behavioral analytics can help determine the required onboarding actions!

 Leaving users to work out how to use your product on their own can be a bad idea.
 Users might not have the patience to explore the software or be able to find the important features quickly.
 This will impact the success of the product.

 User behavior analytics can also show what part of the journey the customer is on.
 You can see if they haven’t performed the basic onboarding actions (key activation points) and use tooltips or other in-app experiences to encourage them.

 You can also persuade them to adopt advanced features to drive even more value – as shown here in the User Adoption Flywheel.

 User analytics will also flag features that aren’t working as they should be.
 Rather than waiting for a customer complaint, proactively learn about your user’s needs by looking at their activities and patterns!
 For example, if a feature in the app is used more than others then this is should direct your product marketing and value proposition.